terrapower/armi/README.rst

 Most of our code is in the ``camelCase`` style, which is not the normal style for Python.
 This started in 2009 and we have stuck with the convention.

 License
 -------
+TerraPower and ARMI are registered trademarks of TerraPower, LLC.
+Other trademarks and registered trademarks used in this Manual are the property of the respective trademark holders.

 The ARMI system is licensed as follows:

 .. code-block:: none